Elthan/discord-spotify-bot/README.md

 If you queue something up before it has started to play, you will have to issue a play command afterwards.

+## Installation
+Fill in the config.py.
+Token is the discord token.
+You also need pyspotify and a Spotify appkey.